 (Ciccarelli and White, 2006, 201-203)

-It can be fairly easy to train your pet to sit, stay, and rollover, especially of you have applied any of the past nine training techniques.
+It can be fairly easy to train your dog to sit, stay, and even how to roll over, especially if you have applied any of the past nine science-based dog training techniques I've mentioned.
 However, it can be incredibly difficult to train a dog to demonstrate positive social behavior, especially if your pet has experienced other owners or has an unknown past.
+This issue was well-described by a few veterinarians in this article.

 (Ciccarelli and White, 2006, 195-196)